rkres001/outreach/site/about.md

 * _Last name, first name.
 Institution_

+# Contributing

+* Feedback, content, suggestions, all welcome.
+* This is a Github pages website.
+If you have Git skills you [know what to do](https://github.com/chalcid/outreach).
+* You can use the [issue tracker on github](https://github.com/chalcid/outreach/issues) to submit feedback.

 # External links

 The use of external links does not equate to their endorsement.